drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 terraform apply
 ```

 10. Wait for the Terraform command to complete.
 In the Console, navigate to the Spanner service and verify that the instance and database were created.
+There is no refresh button, so you may need to click on another product and then return to Spanner to refresh the instances list.

 11. Return to the terminal and enter the following command to delete the Spanner instance.